AckerlyXu/heima/articles/multi-factor-authentication/multi-factor-authentication-get-started-adfs-adfs2.md

-<properties
+---
-	pageTitle="Secure cloud and on-premises resources using Azure Multi-Factor Authentication Server with AD FS 2.0" description="This is the Azure Multi-Factor authentication page that describes how to get started with Azure MFA and AD FS 2.0." services="multi-factor-authentication"
+title: Secure cloud and on-premises resources using Azure Multi-Factor Authentication Server with AD FS 2.0
+description: This is the Azure Multi-Factor authentication page that describes how to get started with Azure MFA and AD FS 2.0.
-	documentationCenter=""
-	authors="billmath"
-	manager="stevenpo"
-	editor="curtland"/>

-<tags
-	ms.service="multi-factor-authentication"
-	ms.date="08/04/2016"
-	wacn.date=""/>
+services: multi-factor-authentication
+documentationCenter: ''
+authors: billmath
+manager: stevenpo
+editor: curtland

+ms.service: multi-factor-authentication
+ms.date: 08/04/2016
+wacn.date: ''
+---

 # Secure cloud and on-premises resources using Azure Multi-Factor Authentication Server with AD FS 2.0

 If your organization is federated with Azure Active Directory and you have resources that are on-premises or in the cloud that you wish to secure you can do this by using the Azure Multi-Factor Authentication Sever and configuring it to work with AD FS so that multi-factor authentication is triggered for high value end points.

 This documentation covers using the Azure Multi-Factor Authentication Server with AD FS 2.0.
-For infomation on using Azure Multi-Factor Authentication with Windows Serve 2012 R2 AD FS see [Secure cloud and on-premises resources using Azure Multi-Factor Authentication Server with Windows Server 2012 R2 AD FS](/documentation/articles/multi-factor-authentication-get-started-adfs-w2k12/).
+For infomation on using Azure Multi-Factor Authentication with Windows Serve 2012 R2 AD FS see [Secure cloud and on-premises resources using Azure Multi-Factor Authentication Server with Windows Server 2012 R2 AD FS](./multi-factor-authentication-get-started-adfs-w2k12.md).

 ## AD FS 2.0 proxy
 To secure AD FS 2.0 with a proxy, install the Azure Multi-Factor Authentication Server on the ADFS proxy server and configure the Server per the following steps.